tlo-johnson/devtools/mutt/README.md

 Based off of [a-modern-mutt-setup](https://webgefrickel.de/blog/a-modern-mutt-setup) and [a-modern-mutt-setup-part-two](https://webgefrickel.de/blog/a-modern-mutt-setup-part-two).

 ## Deviations:
+You can use `pass` to secure credentials.

-I'm using gpg to secure credentials.
+Alternatively, you can use gpg to secure credentials.
 See [password management](https://wiki.archlinux.org/index.php/msmtp#Password_management) on the msmtp page.
 #### TLDR
 - `gpg --default-recipient-self -e <name of file containing password>`
 - Copy `<name of file containing password>.gpg` to credentials location (see [One-time setup](https://github.com/tlo-johnson/devtools/tree/master/mutt#one-time-setup))
 - Be sure to delete the file containing your plaintext password.
 I'm sure there's a way to do this without actually saving the file - just need to do some exploration at some later date.

 ## Required tooling
-- mbsync `brew install isync`.
+- mbsync: `brew install isync`.
 The package is called isync but the binary is called mbsync
-- msmtp `brew install msmtp`
+- msmtp: `brew install msmtp`
-- mutt `brew install mutt`
+- mutt: `brew install mutt`

 ## One-time setup
 Besides installing the required tooling, a credentials file is required.
 This file is configured as part of the PassCmd setting in `.mbsyncrc` and as part of the passwordeval setting in `.msmtprc`.
 At the time of this writing, that location is set to `.credentials/gmail-credentials.gpg`.
 Instructions from [gpg password management](https://wiki.archlinux.org/index.php/msmtp#Password_management) were used to generate the gpg file during setup of this project.